19bufordcarl/Perlite/perlite/Demo/Myth & Shadow/Social Systems/Monster Reactions.md

 # Monster Reactions

-When encountering a monster from a random table, usually when [Delving](../Game%20Procedures/Delving.md) or during an [Overland Journey](../Game%20Procedures/Overland%20Journeys.md), if the monster would not clearly be hostile, then you can roll for its reaction.
+When encountering a monster from a random table, usually when [[../Game Procedures/Delving\|Delving]] or during an [[../Game Procedures/Overland Journeys\|Overland Journey]], if the monster would not clearly be hostile, then you can roll for its reaction.
 - Undead would clearly be hostile for example.

-The encountering PC may add their [Charisma](../Player%20Characters/Chosen%20Statistics/Charisma.md) to the 2d6 roll.
+The encountering PC may add their [[../Player Characters/Chosen Statistics/Charisma\|Charisma]] to the 2d6 roll.

 | 2d6        | Reaction                             |
 | ---------- | ------------------------------------ |